Captainendz/NuGT/README.md

-# RAG Tutorial
+# RAG IMPLEMENTATION OF NuGT

-An overview of the RAG architecture for improving and adapting LLM to specific use cases
+An overview of the RAG architecture for improving and adapting LLM to the 3GPP standard documentation

 ## To run Locally